 Please note that Course Exception requests require multiple steps for approval within the department of Design and Merchandising.
 Your advisor will help you to facilitate the steps; however, the final departmental approval is held at the discretion of the department chair.

-An internship is required for both Apparel and Merchandising and Interior Design students as part of the graduation requirements in each program.
+An internship is required for both Apparel and Merchandising and Interior Architecture and Design students as part of the graduation requirements in each program.
 Apparel and Merchandising students are required to take a Pre-Internship Seminar course (DM 492 prior to the semester they enroll for the internship experience.
 Apparel and Merchandising students usually do their internships during the final Spring or Summer term.
 Interior Design students take part in internships after the Fall semester of the Junior year.
 Students who are eligible for internships must meet the following prerequisite requirements established by each program area in the department:

 Students who do not meet prerequisite requirements are not eligible for internship credit at that time and should consult with a faculty advisor.
 The department recognizes that there are many work experiences available to students.
 We encourage students to take advantage of work experience; however, we will not be able to award internship credit for these experiences prior to the student meeting the prerequisite requirement of the formal internship placement course (DM 487A, DM 487B, DM 487C, and INTD 487).